top of page

 Sales & Use Taxes

 Sales tax revenues are the second largest source of revenue for Monroe City School Board.
 In 1968, the voters of Ouachita Parish authorized the Monroe City School Board and the Ouachita Parish School Board to jointly levy and collect a ½ cent sales and use tax.
-The net proceeds of the tax are to be allocated and prorated between the two school boards annually on the basis of average daily membership for the preceding school year.
+The net proceeds of the tax are to be allocated and prorated between the two school boards annually on the basis of average daily membership for the receding school year.
 The sales and use tax revenues received by Monroe City School Board are designated and allocated in the following manner:

 • 88% - Certified Salaries